Plants of the World Online (POWO)

 Website: https://powo.science.kew.org/

-POWO is a database of plant names and taxonomy maintained by the Royal Botanical Gardens in Kew, London.
-POWO uses the taxonomic backbone maintained by the International Plant Name Index (IPNI), which is a collaboration of the The Royal Botanic Gardens at Kew, The Harvard University Herbaria, and The Australian National Herbarium.
+POWO is a global, collaborative website of plant names and related information, maintained by the Royal Botanical Gardens in Kew, London.
+POWO uses the World Checklist of Vascular Plants (WCVP) as its taxonomic backbone which in turn uses theĀ International Plant Name Index (IPNI) as its nomenclatural backbone.
+The IPNI is a collaboration of The Royal Botanic Gardens at Kew, The Harvard University Herbaria, and The Australian National Herbarium.

-Although no source is perfect, POWO/INPI often have the most up-to-date taxonomic backbone of any plant website or database, reflecting newer information and reclassifications, and most closely matching the current scientific consensus, whereas other sources tend to lag behind in their updates.
-Although we do not always defer to POWO/INPI, when there is a disagreement we use their scheme more often than not.
+Although no source is perfect, POWO/IPNI often have the most up-to-date taxonomic backbone of any plant website or database, reflecting newer information and reclassifications, and most closely matching the current scientific consensus, whereas other sources tend to lag behind in their updates.
+Although we do not always defer to POWO/IPNI, when there is a disagreement we use their scheme more often than not.

-In most cases, POWO also has other information on each taxon, usually including plant distribution information.
-Although the scale of this information is much coarser than that provided by USDA PLANTS, BONAP, and our range maps, it is global in scope and as such often is one of the best and most comprehensive resources for researching plants globally.
-However, within the US, the information on plant's range and establishment means (native vs. introduced) provided by POWO is often incomplete, inaccurate, or outdated relative to the information provided by BONAP and/or other local or regional sources.
+For all accepted names, POWO also has plant distribution information and maps following the international TDWG standard, the World Geographical Scheme for Recording Plant Distributions (WGSRPD).
+Although the scale of scheme is much coarser than that provided by USDA PLANTS, BONAP, and our range maps, it is global in scope and as such often is one of the best and most comprehensive resources for researching plants globally.
+Within the US, the information on plant ranges and establishment means (native vs. introduced) provided by POWO generally follows the Flora of North America (FNA) accounts, and thus reflects both strengths and limitations of FNA's data; see our page on FNA for a full description.